Resource Consents FAQ

 Hastings District Council deals with two types of resource consent:

-Please note: If any building work is necessary (see the Building section), chances are you will also need to obtain a building consent under the Building Act.
+Please note: If any building work (including plumbing and drainage) is necessary (see the Building section), chances are you will also need to obtain a building consent under the Building Act.
 While the Resource Management Act is concerned with keeping the environment a pleasant place to live, work and play, the Building Act is more focused on whether buildings are healthy and safe places, for example, are they structurally sound with sufficient ventilation and adequate drainage.

-Your first step should be to speak to an Environmental Planner at the Council on 871 5000.
+Your first step should be to speak to an Environmental Consents Planner at the Council on 871 5000.

 A more detailed description of the process can be found on the 'Applying for Resource Consent' page.